digital-asset/daml/docs/source/tools/trigger-service/index.rst

       // Do not abort if there are existing tables in the database schema.
 EXPERT ONLY.
 Defaults to false. allow-existing-schema = "false"

+      // Configuration of trigger runners.
+      trigger-config {
+        // The number of ledger client command invocations each trigger will attempt to execute in parallel.
+Defaults to 8. parallelism = 8

+        // Maximum number of retries for a failing ledger API command submission.
+Defaults to 6. max-retries = 6

+        // Maximum number of in-flight commands that we shall allow *before* the ledger client automatically fails
+        // ledger client submission requests.
+Defaults to 30. max-in-flight-commands = 50

+        // Used to control rate at which we throttle ledger client submission requests. max-submission-requests = 100 // Defaults to 100. max-submission-duration = 5s  // Defaults to 5s.

+        // Size of the queue holding ledger API command submission failures.
+Defaults to 264. submission-failure-queue-size = 264
+      }

       // Configuration for the persistent store that will be used to keep track of running triggers across restarts.
       // Mandatory if `init-db` is true.
 Otherwise optional.
 If not provided, the trigger state will not be persisted
       // and restored across restarts.